DharunVG/ASSIGNMENTS/README.md

 3. **num 7 star generation code.java **

                 This code is optimized to print a star using number 7.
 For which the input the size is is mentioned by me.

+4. **Nodejs-REST-API-master**

+                This is a sample code in which error handeling is acheived using REST.api.